jcorbin/vim-searchmatch/README.md

 ## Basic Usage

 The plugin defines 4 basic commands:
 - `Searchmatch1`      -- sets the current search as first match
 - `Searchmatch2`      -- sets the current search as second match
 - `Searchmatch3`      -- sets the current search as third match
-- `SearchmatchReset` -- clears all matches set by the `searchmatch` plugin
+- `SearchmatchToggle` -- hides/shows any matches set by the above

 Unless you've already defined a mapping for `<leader>/`, then the default normal mappings for these commands are:
 - `<leader>/1` -- calls Searchmatch1
 - `<leader>/2` -- calls Searchmatch2
 - `<leader>/3` -- calls Searchmatch3
-- `<leader>/-` -- calls SearchmatchReset
+- `<leader>/-` -- calls SearchmatchToggle

 Additionally the user can run any of the stock match commands (`:match`, `:2match`, and `:3match`) to turn off any of the three highlights individually.